bakusivan/biljettmarknad/README.md

             paymentMethod
             contact

-How to Run the Project
+## How to Run the Project

     Frontend: Open index.html in a web browser.
 It provides the user interface to interact with the ticket posting and search functionalities.
     Backend: The backend is a Node.js Express application.
 To run:
         Navigate to the backend directory.
         Run npm install to install dependencies.
         Run npm start to launch the backend API.

+NOTE: use env/ files for local testing.

 ## TODO